Xaetral/Instruction_List/README.md

 # Instruction List

 Timing (3):
-- NOP: "No OPeration" does nothing except going to the next instruction
+- NOP: "No OPeration" does nothing except going to the next instruction (made with a relative jump of 1)
 - SLP [Value]: "SLeeP" like a NOP except it jumps to the next instruction after value clock cycles
-- HALT: alias for JMP 0
+- HALT: alias for a relative jump of 0

 Data Logistics (7):
 - CPY [Register 1] [Register 2]: "CoPY" write the value of register 1 to register 2